-Mississippi's long-term care patients (nursing home and home health) are primarily disabled elderly people, who make up 20 percent of the 2010 projected population above age 65.
+Mississippi's long-term care (nursing home and home health) patients are primarily disabled elderly people, who make up 20 percent of the 2010 projected population above age 65.
 Projections place the number of people in this age group at approximately 441,945 by 2010, with more than 88,000 disabled in at least one essential activity of daily living.

 The risk of becoming frail, disabled, and dependent rises dramatically with age.
-For many years, authorities believed that because people were living longer, the population was healthier.
-Medical evidence suggests that this assumption is invalid, that in fact, longer life accompanies increases in the prevalence of chronic illness and disability.
-Public health activities have been successful in increasing healthful living conditions, increasing the average length of life.
-But people are often living longer with, and in spite of, some very disabling chronic conditions, which the present medical system can "manage" but not cure.
+While the average length of life has increased; people are often living longer with some very disabling chronic conditions, which the present medical system can "manage" but not cure.
 So while the lives of many people have been prolonged through advances in medicine and public health, the quality of an older person's life often suffers.
 Aged individuals may become dependent on medical technology and professional care providers for years-not just weeks or months.

 These trends pose tremendous challenges for society.
 Issues include ensuring an adequate supply of trained caregivers, protecting vulnerable groups, and financing expensive long-term care programs with limited resources.
 In many cases, the greatest needs of elderly people are not medical, but rather a need for help with the basic activities of daily living, such as bathing and dressing.
-Many have difficulty with activities that require walking-for example, shopping; yet with proper help, many people with disabilities are able to remain at home.
+Many have difficulty with activities that require walking-for example, shopping; yet with proper assistance, many people with disabilities are able to remain at home.

 The U.S. Census' Profile of Selected Social Characteristics: 2000 estimates that of the 316,049 Mississippians aged 65 and over in 2000, 166,819 (52.78 percent) suffered from some form of disability.
-Drastic increases occur with advancing age in the number of people reporting difficulties and in the number reporting more than one problem, and the severity of problems is likely to worsen as the years pass.
+Drastic increases occur with advancing age in the number of people reporting difficulties and in the number reporting more than one problem and the severity of problems is likely to worsen as the years pass.